jeremyjs/mod-spec/README.md

 - Function (Operator)
 - Value (Literal or Expression)
   - Boolean
-  - Number (see: #Numbers)
+  - Number (see #Numbers)
-  - Char
+  - Char (Unicode)
   - String (List of Char)
   - Regex
 - Data Structure
   - Set
-  - List (Array / Collection)
+  - List
-  - Map (Object / Dictionary)
+  - Tuple
-  - Tuple (Array)
+  - Map
   - Graph
 - Event

 A Function Signature must be strictly typed (i.e. each parameter passed to the Function Call must be of the correct Type as defined by the Function Signature / inferred from the Function; the Return Value of a Function must be of the same Type as defined by the Function Signature / inferred from the Function).
 Types may be inferred whenever possible.
 Properties or Values within Types may be optional.
-Lists / Collections require that items are all of the same Type.
+Lists require that all items are of the same Type.
 Tuples may have items of different Types.
 Empty Values are allowed, but rarely useful.

 New Composite Types or Alias Types may be specified within any Module.